Orthosymplectic Chern-Simons Matter Theories: Global Forms, Dualities, and Vacua: Magnetic quivers for orthosymplectic CSM theories

 \paragraph{$\sorm(2N)_{+2\kappa}\times\sprm(M)_{-\kappa}\times\sorm(2N)_{+2\kappa}$.} As a first example of a 3 node quiver, consider the orthosymplectic 3d $\Ncal=4$ $\text{CSM}_{2\kappa}$ theory depicted on the top left of Figure~\ref{fig:Example_3nodes_SOeven_Sp_SOeven}.

-Depending on the number of D3 branes suspended between the various 5-branes, there are different phases of the brane system that capture the maximal branch $\BNS$: \begin{itemize} \item[(1)] If $N\leq M$, use the orthosymplectic duality in Figure~\ref{fig:GK_Duality_OSp_OPlus} to move the $(1,2\kappa)$ 5-brane on the left through the NS5 brane on the right, resulting in a stack of $\left(\abs{\kappa}-1-\ell+N\right)$-many D3s (with $\ell\coloneq M-N$) suspended between the two 5-branes.
-In order to reach a configuration that is supersymmetric and captures the maximal amount of turned-on moduli for $\BNS$, reconnect the D3s such that a stack of $\left(\abs{\kappa}-1-\ell\right)$-many D3s is suspended between the NS5 brane on the right and the $(1,2\kappa)$ 5-brane that has been moved through.
-The two $(1,2\kappa)$ 5-branes to the right of the NS5 interval can be stacked on top of each other, such that the $\left(\abs{\kappa}-1-\ell\right)$-many units of unfrozen D5 charge are mirrored across a $\Op{3}^{+}$ plane.
-The result is the brane setup labelled $(1)$ in Figure~\ref{fig:Example_3nodes_SOeven_Sp_SOeven}. \item[(2)] If $N\geq M$, one can reach the brane system $(2)$ in Figure~\ref{fig:Example_3nodes_SOeven_Sp_SOeven} analogously to what has been shown for the examples of 2-nodes quivers in Section~\ref{subsec:magnetic_quivers_OSp}. \item[(3)] If $N=M$, move the $(1,2\kappa)$ 5-brane on the right through the NS5 brane on the right (see Figure~\ref{fig:GK_Duality_OSp_OMinus}), resulting in a stack of $\left(\abs{\kappa}+1\right)$-many D3s suspended between those two 5-branes.
-For a stable configuration, reconnect the D3s into a stack of $\left(\abs{\kappa}+1-N\right)$-many D3s suspended between the NS5 5-brane on the right and the $(1,2\kappa)$ 5-brane on the right and a stack of $N$-many D3s suspended between the two NS5s, see brane system $(3)$ in Figure~\ref{fig:Example_3nodes_SOeven_Sp_SOeven}.
-For the magnetic quiver the flavour count is $2\abs{\kappa}-(\abs{\kappa}+1-N)=\abs{\kappa}-1+N$. \end{itemize} Different to the examples considered so far, note that $\Bk{2}{}$ for the starting $\text{CSM}_{2\kappa}$ is non-trivial.
-Explicitly, as can be directly followed from the $\left(\Tcal\right)^{2\abs{\kappa}}$ dual (see the right half of Figure~\ref{fig:Example_3nodes_SOeven_Sp_SOeven}), the two maximal branches are isomorphic, \ie $\BNS\cong\Bk{2}{}$.
-Both magnetic quivers yield the same goodness condition, \ie $\abs{\kappa}\geq M$, which therefore defines the goodness of the starting $\text{CSM}_{2\kappa}$ theory.
+There are different phases of the brane system that capture the maximal branch $\BNS$: \begin{itemize} \item[(1)] Use the orthosymplectic duality in Figure~\ref{fig:GK_Duality_OSp_OPlus} to move the $(1,2\kappa)$ 5-brane on the left through the NS5 brane on the right, resulting in a stack of $\left(\abs{\kappa}-1+\ell+N\right)$-many D3s (with $\ell\coloneq N-M$) suspended between the two 5-branes.
+In order to reach a configuration that is supersymmetric and captures the maximal amount of turned-on moduli for $\BNS$, reconnect the D3s such that a stack of $\left(\abs{\kappa}-1+\ell\right)$-many D3s is suspended between the NS5 brane on the right and the $(1,2\kappa)$ 5-brane that has been moved through.
+The two $(1,2\kappa)$ 5-branes to the right of the NS5 interval can be stacked on top of each other, such that the $\left(\abs{\kappa}-1+\ell\right)$-many units of unfrozen D5 charge are mirrored across a $\Op{3}^{+}$ plane.
+The result is the brane setup labelled $(1)$ in Figure~\ref{fig:Example_3nodes_SOeven_Sp_SOeven}, where possible D3 recombinations might need to be taken into account, as discussed in Figure~\ref{fig:Example_2nodes_MQ_MixedRank_Recombination}. \item[(2)] One can reach the brane system $(2)$ in Figure~\ref{fig:Example_3nodes_SOeven_Sp_SOeven} analogously to what has been shown for the examples of 2-nodes quivers in Section~\ref{subsec:magnetic_quivers_OSp}. \end{itemize} Unlike the examples considered so far, $\Bk{2}{}$ for the initial $\text{CSM}_{2\kappa}$ theory is non-trivial.
+Explicitly, as follows directly from the $\left(\Tcal\right)^{2\abs{\kappa}}$ dual (see the right half of Figure~\ref{fig:Example_3nodes_SOeven_Sp_SOeven}), the two maximal branches are isomorphic, \ie $\BNS\cong\Bk{2}{}$.
+Both magnetic quivers yield the same goodness condition, \ie $\abs{\kappa}\geq 2r+\abs{N-M}-N$, which therefore defines the goodness of the initial $\text{CSM}_{2\kappa}$ theory.